 22. It’s Your Love by Tim McGraw and Faith Hill

 A lot of folks love this song.
-If you don’t know who McGraw is, you’d be forgiven for thinking that this song is pop ballad.
-The song has a very lovely vibe that is perfect for taking your partner to the dance floor for a classic and romantic waltz.
+If you don’t know who McGraw is, you’d be forgiven for thinking that this song is a pop ballad.
+The song has a great vibe that is perfect for taking your partner to the dance floor.
 This 1997 song not only topped the Hot Country Songs list.
 It also barged into the Top 10 of the Hot 100.